A Day at the Races with Andrea Kelly

 An early start!“I always look to arrive at the racecourse at least three hours before our first runner, so that means we have some very early starts in the yard, especially during the winter months when racing starts as early as midday.”

-Before setting off“When I get into the yard, I’ll meet up with Alex, the assistant travelling head lad, and we check the horses running that day have eaten up and that their legs are fine before loading them on the lorry.”
+Before setting off“When I get into the yard, I’ll check that the horses running that day have eaten up and that their legs are fine before loading them on the lorry.”

 Arriving at the racecourse“When we get to the racecourse, the horses are unloaded, have their legs checked and are put in their stables, given some hay and water and then left to relax for an hour.
 The lorry is then washed out and, while the horses enjoy their breakfast, we go and find something to eat in the canteen.